MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

 - **How often can my flows be triggered?**

-   Dynamics 365 (or Common Data Service) flows run near real-time after the trigger because they use webhooks (no polling required).
+   Dynamics 365 (or Microsoft Dataverse) flows run near real-time after the trigger because they use webhooks (no polling required).

   - As with direct API access, there are throttles/limits in the system.
 More information: [Limits and configuration in Power Automate](limits-and-config.md)
   - Specifically, there is a limit of 100,000 actions per 5 minutes, per flow.
 A single loop in a cloud flow cannot process more than 100,000 items at once.